zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 The human-readable version of each test fixture is composed in the format below.
-The five sections ``MODE``, ``SCHEMA``, ``RESULT``, ``CSL`` and ``INPUT`` are required.
-The sections may be arranged in any order within the fixture file.
-As the sample below illustrates, text that appears between the section delimiters is ignored.
+The five sections ``MODE``, ``SCHEMA``, ``RESULT``, ``CSL`` and ``INPUT`` are required, and may be arranged in any order within the fixture file.
+As the sample below illustrates, text outside of the section delimiters is ignored.
+The sample file below shows the layout of a typical fixture.
+See the explanations of the individual sections further below for information on the usage of each.

 .. class:: clothesline